Machine Learning to assess astrophysical origin of gravitational waves triggers: Dataset, Features Selection, and Hyperparameters Optimization

-\begin{itemize} \item $\rho$ (Signal-to-Noise-Ratio): For HL-Von coincidence triggers, we consider $\rho_H$ and $\rho_L$, each required to satisfy $\rho > \rho_{\text{min}}$. \item $\xi^2_{PQ}$: The autocorrelation-based least-squares statistic \cite{messick_autochi}, computed for both Hanford and Livingston: $\xi^2_{PQ,H}$ and $\xi^2_{PQ,L}$. \item $ER$: The excess trigger rate, used to characterize periods of elevated noise, is included as $ER_H$ and $ER_L$. \item nEvents: The number of triggers within the cluster associated with the event, as defined in MBTA \cite{mbta2}. \item Component masses ($m_1$, $m_2$) and aligned spins ($\chi_1$, $\chi_2$) of the binary system.
-These are included to evaluate whether specific regions of the parameter space are more susceptible to noise contamination. \item $t_{\text{dur}}$:The duration of the waveform template.
+\begin{itemize} \item $\rho$ (Signal-to-Noise-Ratio): For HL-Von coincidence triggers, we consider $\rho_H$ and $\rho_L$, each required to satisfy $\rho > \rho_{\text{min}}$. \item $\xi^2_{PQ}$: The autocorrelation-based least-squares statistic \cite{messick_autochi}, computed for both Hanford and Livingston: $\xi^2_{PQ,H}$ and $\xi^2_{PQ,L}$. \item $ER$: The excess trigger rate, used to characterize periods of elevated noise, is included as $ER_H$ and $ER_L$. \item nEvents: The number of triggers within the cluster associated with the event, as defined in MBTA \cite{mbta2}. \item Component masses ($m_1$, $m_2$) and aligned spins ($\chi_1$, $\chi_2$) of the binary system (for masses distribution see Fig. \ref{fig:mass-population}).
+These are included to evaluate whether specific regions of the parameter space are more susceptible to noise contamination.
+The ranges of masses and spins are chosen to coincide with the full parameter-space coverage of the template bank used in the search.
+As a result, the training set samples the same distribution encountered at inference time, without introducing ad-hoc restrictions or tuning of the parameter space that could artificially enhance the classifier’s performance.
+To assess whether the intrinsic parameter, such as the total mass, could drive the glitch classification, we evaluated the fraction of background triggers assigned with high score $p_s$ as a function of total mass (noise leakage).
+While a mild increase in leakage is observed toward higher masses --- consistent with the increased susceptibility of short-duration templates to noise transients --- the effect is gradual and no single mass region dominates the background contamination.
+The risk of overfitting associated with the inclusion of intrinsic parameters is mitigated by the use of an ensemble of decorrelated decision trees with feature subsampling at each split, which limits model variance.
+In addition, classifier performance and score distributions were validated on independent data not used during training, confirming stable behavior across the explored parameter space. \item $t_{\text{dur}}$:The duration of the waveform template.
 This choice is motivated by the expectation that many glitches are short-lived compared to astrophysical signals such as BNS.
 However, high-mass BBH also produce short-duration signals, comparable to glitches. \item $\Delta \phi$: The difference in phase; $\Delta t$: The difference in time; $\Delta D$: The difference in effective distance.
 All of those have been evaluated between the $H$ and $L$ triggers.
 These features capture inter-detector consistency and are included to allow the classifier to learn patterns associated with true coincident events versus coincidental noise triggers. \end{itemize}